Tom Adair: Biography

 Adair was born on 15 June 1913, in Newton, Kansas, where his father owned a clothing store; he was the only child of William Adair and Madge Cochran.

-Around 1923, the family moved to Los Angeles, where Tom Adair attended Los Angeles Junior College (now Los Angeles City College).
+Around 1923, the family moved to Los Angeles, where Tom Adair attended Los Angeles Junior College.
 In his early career he worked as a complaints clerk at the local power company, while writing poetry and song lyrics in his spare time.

 In 1941, Adair met Matt Dennis in a club and the duo began writing songs together.
 Adair's songwriting career took him to New York during the 1940s where he penned several Broadway hits, and worked with Tommy Dorsey and Frank Sinatra.
 He later returned to Los Angeles and worked with writer James B. Allardice on scripts for sitcoms.

 In 1949, Adair married Frances Adelle Jeffords; in later life, they worked together on songs and teleplays for Disney.
 They had four children.